Jerry-Shan/Jerry-Shan.github.io/README.md

 # Jerry-Shan.github.io
-Using Hexo to build a blog
+Using Pelican to build my blog